ahmed-moubtahij/TokenHealer/README.md

 ## Installation

-`pip install .` should pick up the main dependencies from `pyproject.toml`, that is, `transformers` and `pygtrie`.
+The only dependency is `transformers`. `pip install .` should pick it up from `pyproject.toml`.
 You could also just copy-paste `token_healing.py` and install as needed.

 <!-- <p align="right">(<a href="#readme-top">back to top</a>)</p> -->